economicnetwork/archon/README.md

 The framework interacts with the exchanges through the API keys for the purpose of

-* order-execution
+* all typical exchange functions such as: submitting orders, tracking balances and market prices
-* tracking assets
+* tracking assets, Profit-and-loss statements, strategy analysis
 * exchange functionality independent from web-view

 Ecosystem which can be built on top